Arduino Potentiometer Tutorial

 How Potentiometer Works

-A potentiometer has three legs – two legs at the end of the resistive material and one leg is at the middle.
+A potentiometer has three legs.
+Two legs are connected at the end of a resistive material and one leg is at the middle.
 The middle pin is connected to the resistive material with a rotating wiper that slides along the resistive material when you turn the knob.
-So you can change the resistance of the middle pin by turning the knob.

 Here you can notice one thing if the resistance between pin 1 and 2 increases the resistance between pin 2 and pin 3 will decrease and the other way round.